ibrahimwickama/smart-apartment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Task requirements

+> - Utilize ngRx, for your Store
+> - Implement as many use cases as you are able to.
+It is up to you to decide how far you wish to take it.
+Obviously, the goal is to showcase your abilities.
+You can start with the following
+>   > - Load pins on map ✅
+>   > - Zoom in/out specific pin ✅
+>   > - Change/Replace pins on map on user-selections ✅
+>   > - Auto Zoom to center map on a group of pins ✅

+## Extra features

+> - Added tooltipe popup on markers for easy marker detail idenfitication

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.